-As an example, if I had a post about "Why do dogs bark?", this indicates that a dog owner is probably having a pain point that the dog they own keeps barking and won't stop.
-Aside from explaining why the dog barks in informational content, I also include a section in the content about how to stop the dog from barking and in that area I include affiliate links.
-More often than not, these perform really well because most people are looking at information to find a solution, though that isn't directly what they search in the search engine.
+As an example, if I had a post about “Why do dogs bark?”, this indicates that a dog owner is probably having a pain point that the dog they own keeps barking and won't stop.
+Aside from explaining why the dog barks in informational content, I also include a section in the content about how to stop the dog from barking, and in that area, I include affiliate links.
+More often than not, these perform really well because most people are looking at information to find a solution, though that isn't directly what they search for in the search engine.

 6) Take Advantage of Launches (Even for EverGreen Products!)

 Often times the bigger affiliates are asked to be part of the launch team for a new product.
 Usually with some sort of leaderboard in the background to keep the competition going.

 In the Amazon space, this isn't common at all.
 Mostly because manufacturers don't usually deal with affiliates for the most part and would rather them push sales on their own ecommerce stores.

 One way for you to take advantage of launches is to create a digital product and handle everything manually.
 Meaning you'd launch a product to your list and ask them to make a purchase on Amazon.
 Then show proof of purchase to you via email.

 This sort of thing would only work for an established site with credibility, but its something tons of businesses employ everyday.
 You didn't think everything was done through technology right?